markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 1) Create a feature branch from `develop` branch
 2) Add HTML for contact form
 3) Git add, commit, and push to our remote feature branch
-3) Check out back to `develop`
+4) Check out back to `develop`
-4) Locally merge feature branch into `develop` branch.
+5) Locally merge feature branch into `develop` branch.
-5) Pull the remote `devlop` branch into our local `develop` branch to check for updates.
+6) Pull the remote `devlop` branch into our local `develop` branch to check for updates.
-5) Push `develop` branch into remote `develop` branch.
+7) Push `develop` branch into remote `develop` branch.
-Don't worry if all this seems like a lot, it is.
+Don't worry if all this seems like a lot of steps.
 We will go over every step in detail so let's start.
 > **Video:** [Create feature branch and merge Gif - Jira FSFO-115](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-115)
 ### Setting up our Feature Development Environment
 Our first step is to create a new feature development environment from a stable copy of the current codebase, the `develop` branch, so we can work in isolation.
 Let's create our first feature branch from the first Git issue.